tmtsoftware/icd/icd/README.md

 * subsystem-model.conf

-Example ICDs can be found in the [examples](../examples) directory.
+Example APIs can be found in the [examples](../examples) directory.

 Additional command line options are defined: